vvmurthy/RadiationTherapyApplication/README.md

 Source code for the creation of the Radiation Therapy (RT) website, which is the user interface to the RT dose, CT image and RT Decision support functionality.

+*NOTE:* This README overrides the directions in the dropbox folder regarding setup- it is most up-to-date regarding setup of the website.

 ### Developed Functionality
 * Display a home page with proper CSS formatting
 * Create new users with a username and password
 * Log in and log out existing users
 * Filler content for an "About" Page and an "FAQ" page

-#### How to develop
+#### How to Develop and Run on Your Local Computer

+Typically, for developing website functionality, you will be writing and deploying the website on your local machine to see changes.

-Instructions are currently written only for an ubuntu setup
+Instructions are currently written only for an ubuntu setup.
+However, they should work on the VM in the `RadiationTherapyDecisionSupport` repo.

 0) in the terminal, install Python packages Django, Celery and database system MySQL:
 ```